sreckojovancevic/recognition-organization-proposition/README.md

 Where do I naturally belong?
 ```

-The central idea is that organization may emerge from recognition rather than comparison.
+Instead of repeatedly comparing entities, the proposition investigates whether organization may emerge through recognition.

 ---